ostafen/proq/README.md

 ## Configuration
 You can pass the following flags:
-- 🌍 `--endpoint` – The URL of the server exposing Prometheus metrics
+- 🌍 `--window` – The size of the displayed time window (default: 1min).
-- 🔄 `--refresh` – Refresh rate for fetching new metrics (default: 5s)
+- 🔄 `--refresh-interval` – Refresh rate for fetching new metrics (default: 1s)
-- 🎨 `--theme` – Customize terminal colors for the UI

 ## Contributing
 Contributions are welcome!
 To contribute: